-The Office of Graduate and Professional Studies and the Graduate and Professional Student Council cordially invite you to the 2017 Community of Scholars on Tuesday, April 11 at the Memorial Student Center (MSC) Bethancourt Ballroom (2300), from 5:30 p.m. - 8:30 p.m.
+The Office of Graduate and Professional Studies (OGAPS) and the Graduate and Professional Student Council (GPSC) invite you to join us in celebrating Graduate and Professional Student Appreciation week by attending the 2018 Community of Scholars events.
+Community of Scholars events will begin on Tuesday, April 10th and continue through Thursday, April 12th.

 Texas A&M at Qatar recently launched the Graduate Student Association for TAMUQ graduate students and TAMU graduate students studying at Qatar.